SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 carries information about sender, while body contains command and some parameters.

-Upon processing the message simulator may send some response.
-For `move` it may be either `bump` or nothing (if bump didn't happen).
+Upon processing the message simulator would send some response.
+For `move` it would be either `bump` or `arrived successfully` (if bump didn't happen).
 For `who is there?` it would be `there you see`.
 Look up relevant sections for details on those messages.

 There are the following types of messages: